 Our Quiet Room is available, avoiding the need to wait in the waiting room and allowing you to spend as much time as you wish with your pet.

-We regularly use the services of Dignity Pet Crematorium and Pet Crematorium Services for private, individual cremations.
+We regularly use the services of Dignity Pet Crematorium and CPC for private, individual cremations.
 Please ask a member of staff for details.

 A fond farewell

 Parting with our beloved companions can be one of the most difficult chapters in our lives.
 We may wish them to die peacefully in their sleep but sadly, all too often, the responsibility falls to us, as owners, to request euthanasia in order to relieve discomfort and suffering.

 You need to ask yourself what quality of life your pet has.
 Perhaps they struggle with everyday activities such as walking into the garden or to their food bowl.
 If the quality of life is not acceptable and we as veterinary surgeons are unable to help with treatment or medication, then it may be time for you to make your decision.
 Your vet is always available to offer advice on your pet’s health and well being and will help and support you in any decision that you make.

 When you feel the time is right, it can help tremendously to have given some thought to your options regarding the euthanasia itself and what should happen to your pet’s remains.
 We have qualified nurses who can talk to you about these options and settle any worries you may have about the procedure itself.